CreativeInquiry/ARKit-Educational-Templates/README.md

 Watches for two specific images, and places game objects upon them if found in camera view.

 IMPORTANT NOTE: This demo does not work in the remote tool!
-You will need to build it to see it work, and to develop with image anchors generally.
+You will need to build it to see it work.

 ### Generating Custom Reference Image Objects
 1. To generate reference images, go to Assets->Create->UnityArkitPlugin-> ArReferenceImage